We will be running interviews on various dates between December 2022 and February 2023.

 Tasks to prepare in advance

 - Matchbox task: In advance of your interview, we would like you to prepare a matchbox of maximum dimensions 12 cm x 6.5 cm x 2.5 cm.
 Please demonstrate your manual dexterity by personalising your matchbox and place five things inside that you would bring with you to the University if you were to join us in the autumn.
 Be prepared to discuss the relevance of these items and your personalisation choices with your assessors at the interview.
 This will be your way of letting your assessors get to know you, therefore these items are not expected to be dental-related.
-If for any reason you are attending this interview at a location other than your home (eg to access reliable Wi-Fi), please do not put any items of value (monetary or sentimental) in the matchbox, in case these are lost or damaged.
+If for any reason you are attending this interview at a location other than your home (for example, to access reliable Wi-Fi), please do not put any items of value (monetary or sentimental) in the matchbox, in case these are lost or damaged.

-- 'Tell me How' task: One of your interview questions will ask you to give instructions on how to do a task of your choice.
+- 'Tell me how' task: One of your interview questions will ask you to give instructions on how to do a task of your choice.
 You can prepare this answer in advance.
 The task needs to be something simple that you can explain verbally within five minutes, without any props.
 When giving your instructions, please assume that the assessors have little or no knowledge of how to do your chosen task (for example, how to do the laundry, how to make a sandwich or other simple food dish, etc).
 As the task is your own choice, you should not discuss this with other interview candidates (to avoid overlap of answers).
-You may practice with family members if you wish.
+You may practice this if you wish.

 What to wear